Meet the Breton delegation at the Marine Energy Wales Conference!

 On 28 and 29 April, Bretagne Ocean Power will be attending the 8th edition of the Marine Energy Wales Conference (MEWC) in Llandudno, Wales.
 Six Breton stakeholders will be making the trip to meet project leaders, developers and supply chain companies gathered for this unmissable marine energy event in the Celtic Sea.
 Are you attending MEWC 2026?
 Come and meet us at the BrestPort-Bretagne Ocean Power stand!

 The relationship between Brittany and Wales in the field of offshore renewable energy is strong and thriving.
-Last March, the Welsh Government chose Brittany to celebrate St David’s Day in France, in the presence of Loïg Chesnais-Girard, President of the Brittany Region, and Scarlett Butler, Head of the Welsh Government’s Office in France — an opportunity to highlight the concrete progress of our cooperation:
+Last March, the Welsh Government chose Brittany to celebrate St David’s Day in France, in the presence of Loïg Chesnais-Girard, President of the Brittany Region, and Andrew Gwatkin, Director of International Relations and Trade of the Welsh Government — an opportunity to highlight the concrete progress of our cooperation:

 – The MoU signed between Marine Energy Wales and Bretagne Ocean Power;